 We need to find an easy way that people can share their needs and experiences.
 We want everyone to feel they can take part in research.
 We also need people to take part in research from start to finish so that the research is a success.
 A Research Passport will help researchers, autistic people and families to communicate with each other better.

 The aim of UCL’s proposed project is to develop and test a digital Research Passport.

-The passport will provide the following information:
+The Research Passport is still being developed but will likely provide the following information:

 - Personal details (name, age, gender and identity)

 - Information about communication preferences such as how the individual wishes to be communicated with and how they’d communicate with others

 - Information about sensory needs such as noise or light sensitivities